tesseract-ocr/tessdoc/Compiling.md

 ## master branch, 3.05 and later

-#### Using tesseract
+#### Using Tesseract

 **!!!
-IMPORTANT !!!** To use tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.
+IMPORTANT !!!** To use Tesseract in your application (to include tess or to link it into your app) see this very simple example https://github.com/tesseract-ocr/tesseract/wiki/User-App-Example.

 #### Build training tools